mjordan/islandora_solution_pack_xml/modules/islandora_simple_xml_batch/README.md

 XML files with the extension `.xml`.

-It's a great idea to check the XML files for well formedness and if applicable, validity before ingesting them.
+It's a very good idea to check the XML files for well formedness and if applicable, validity before ingesting them.

 ### TN datastreams

-OBJ file base name with the double extension `.TN.ext`

-where `.ext` is one of 'jpg', 'png', 'gif', or 'jpeg'.
+OBJ file base name with the double extension `.TN.ext` where `.ext` is one of '.jpg', '.jpeg', '.png', or '.gif'.

 ### MODS datastreams